 Why we picked the Honda Civic:

 Honda’s evergreen compact car has everything you could want in a commuter vehicle.
-It’s affordable, has a good reputation for reliability, and you won’t have to drain you savings account to fill its tank.
+It’s affordable, it has a good reputation for reliability, and you won’t have to drain your savings account to fill its tank.
 But Honda also gives you a little something extra.

 The Civic is one of the best driving compact cars around.
 The steering and suspension are precise and quick to react to driver inputs.
 The optional 1.5-liter turbocharged four-cylinder engine’s 174 horsepower is more than enough to exploit gaps in traffic.
 But when you can’t go fast, the Civic still impresses with a comfortable ride and quiet cabin that will make long commutes less of an ordeal.

 Honda also paid attention to the details when designing the Civic’s cockpit.
 The seats feel good, and controls are placed within easy reach of the driver.
 An available 7.0-inch touchscreen is teamed with a volume knob and hard buttons for important menus, making it easier to use without getting distracted.
 Apple CarPlay and Android Auto are available as well.

 Honda offers plenty of choices, too.
 You can have a Civic sedan, coupe, or hatchback.
 If the standard version isn’t sporty enough for you, Honda offers Si versions of the sedan and coupe, and the 306hp Civic Type R hatchback.

 The best commuter SUV

 Why you should buy this: It’s an SUV that drives like a car.

 Who’s it for: Weekend warriors.